-- BE REAL - and when I say this I mean don't expect diamonds and platinum on a shoestring budget.
-Don't expect more than you are willing or able to pay for.
-I honestly don't say this to be cruel - I say this so you don't end up disappointed and frustrated.
-One of biggest sources of Bridezilla-related-behaviour is STRESS....and more often than not - this stress can be directly attributed to budgetery concerns!
-Prepare your budget and know what you can spend before you embark on any wedding planning and then be realistic about what you can and can't afford.
+And when I say this I mean don’t expect diamonds and platinum on a shoestring budget.
+Don’t expect more than you are willing or able to pay for.
+I honestly don’t say this to be cruel – I say this so you don’t end up disappointed and frustrated.
+One of biggest sources of Bridezilla-related-behaviour is STRESS….and more often than not – this stress can be directly attributed to budgetary concerns!
+Prepare your budget and know what you can spend before you embark on any wedding planning and then be realistic about what you can and can’t afford.

-- SWITCH OFF from Wedding Planning on the regular.
-It's very easy to get COMPLETLEY caught up in all-things-wedding and lose track of the rest of your life.
-Don't forget to show your love to the people in your life and celebrate the special moments in their life too.
-On your Wedding Day it will be ALL about you and your significant other - but in the run up - be respectful of what's going on around you and be there for the people who matter!
-When Wedding Planning gets too much - put down your phone and the Bridal Magazines and get outside and walk off the stress!
+It’s very easy to get completely caught up in all-things-wedding and lose track of the rest of your life.
+Don’t forget to show your love to the people in your life and celebrate the special moments in their life too.
+On your Wedding Day it will be ALL about you and your significant other – but in the run up – be respectful of what’s going on around you and be there for the people who matter!
+When Wedding Planning gets too much – put down your phone and the Bridal Magazines and get outside and walk off the stress!

-- TAKE CARE OF YOUSELF - stress can REALLY take it's toll on you emotionally and physcially.
+Stress can REALLY take it’s toll on you emotionally and physically.
 A tired, hungry bride-to-be can very easily turn into a BRIDEZILLA!
-Make sure that you're getting enough sleep, eating properly, drinking enough water and getting regular exercise.
-Not only will you FEEL much better in general - but just imagine how AWESOME you're going to look in your frock!!!
+Make sure that you’re getting enough sleep, eating properly, drinking enough water and getting regular exercise.
+Not only will you FEEL much better in general – but just imagine how AWESOME you’re going to look in your frock!!!

-So that's that.......if you've read this and you'd found yourself identifying with any of the above.....put your phone/tablet/laptop down - get outside and enjoy the (hopefully) sunshine!
-If you're feeling like you MIGHT be turning into a Bridezilla - now's your chance to turn it around and be a Bride-chilla!
+So that’s that.
+If you’ve read this and you’d found yourself identifying with any of the above then put your phone/tablet/laptop down and get outside and enjoy the (hopefully) sunshine!
+If you’re feeling like you MIGHT be turning into a Bridezilla – now’s your chance to turn it around and be a Bride-chilla!

 Mrs TW x